Exeter-Diabetes/All-Github-Guides/3-Repositories.md

   - Currently: Ethan de Villiers or Katie Young

 ## Creating a new Exeter-Diabetes Github Repository
-- Github repositories are folders that hold your project files
+- Github repositories are just online folders that hold your project files
+  * "Repository" is usually used synonymously with "project" as each repository should be dedicated to one project and its _project files_
+  * Repositories are often referred to as a repo or repos,
 - It is good practice to separate your projects into different repositories
   * Refer to _Nomenclature_
 - Creating a new Github repository **instead of** creating a new project-folder on your computer is the recommended practice
   * Best practice to _keep_ your code on Github = more organised, easier to track
-  * It is more difficult to create a local environment and connect it to Github Repository, than it is to create a Github repository and connect it to your local environment
+  * It is much simpler to start a new project on Github and then connect it to your local environment, than creating it locally and connecting it to Github later
 - **Please note:** This section is not for creating personal repositories.
 These steps will create a new repository within the Exeter-Diabetes organisation

 1. Navigate to [Github.com](https://github.com/)